mabdinur/Mystores/README.md

 To initalize project:

-   In the folder ..../mystore/..
+   In the root folder ..../Mystores

-	run 'bundle intall' to install all ruby gems run 'db:drop db:create' to recreate a new local database run 'rails db:migrate' to create the required tables in a local sqllite3 database
+	run 'bundle intall' to install all ruby gems run 'rails db:drop db:create' to recreate a new local database run 'rails db:migrate' to create the required tables in a local sqllite3 database
 		*****all tables with similar names will be dropped***** run 'rails db:seed' to seed the database with data